Skip to main content

 Data on broadband development and technologies in Spain

-For the latest data on broadband coverage, take-up, subscriptions and penetrations, coverage of different broadband technologies and costs, check the scoreboard reports and the country reports of the Digital Economy & Society Index (DESI).
+For the latest data on broadband coverage, take-up, subscriptions and penetrations, coverage of different broadband technologies check the country reports of the Digital Economy & Society Index (DESI).

 Spectrum assignments for wireless broadband